-Questions to Ask a Potential Property Manager, Part 1
+Top Questions to Ask a Prospective Property Manager: Part 1

 So you’ve decided to hire a property manager — awesome!
 But how do you know which property manager is the right one?
 There are two basic steps: do your own research, and once you’ve gotten a short list of PMs you’d be willing to give a shot, interview each of them and write down the pros and cons.
 But what should you ask?